 End the Misery

-Selling your house directly to Homesmith is the best way to handle excessive tenant complaints about your Ohio and Southern California investment property.
-If there is no end in sight to the constant onslaught of problems and demands, Homesmith is here to help.
-Homesmith pays in cash, meaning we close in a matter of days or weeks.
-Homesmith handles everything, bypassing all the red tape and time-consuming processes with a traditional sale.
+Selling your house directly to Homesmith Properties is the best way to handle excessive tenant complaints about your Ohio and California investment property.
+If there is no end in sight to the constant onslaught of problems and demands, Homesmith Properties is here to help.
+Homesmith Properties pays in cash, meaning we close in a matter of days or weeks.
+Homesmith Properties handles everything, bypassing all the red tape and time-consuming processes with a traditional sale.
 Had enough of hearing complaints?
-Why not make your headaches go away by contacting Homesmith at 1-855-HOMESMITH (466-3764).
+Why not make your headaches go away by contacting Homesmith Properties at 1-833-HSPROPERTIES (477-7673).